-Yet, apart from these good memories—memories of growing up with little emotional connection with two alcoholic parents, plus even feelings of being "invisible" within a family system.
+Yet, apart from these good memories--memories of growing up with little emotional connection with two alcoholic parents, plus the feeling of being "invisible" within my family system.
 (And I share this with you because these difficult memories are an important part of who I am today and why I am so passionate about the work that I do).
 As a child, I found connection and validation through academics and graduated at the top of my class.
 Following high school, I attended the University of Florida and earned a bachelor's degree in architecture and a master's in construction management.

 After working for ten years in the field of architecture, I woke up one morning with this pulling desire to be a parent.
 Due to numerous health issues and operations in my past (all a result of growing up in a stressful environment), adoption became the way to motherhood.
 After four long months of countless phone calls and long nights working on paperwork, I found myself in Russia meeting my son, an adorable 2 1/2 year old little boy.